 With a high-end product range and a stunning showroom, IQ Glass provides Mondrian Steel Fire-Rated Doors.

-These are available as framed or slimline framed products of excellent quality all achieving good levels of fire integrity and insulation.
+These are available as framed or slimline framed products of excellent quality, achieving good fire integrity and insulation levels.
 And even better is the option of a thermally insulated product helping to lower energy bills.
 As well as interior doors, IQ Glass provides a range of exterior fire doors for public buildings, apartment blocks and commercial developments.
 You’ll also find frameless fire-rated doors.

-The Janisol range of fire-rated steel-look windows and doors from Schuco brings together two great brands and providing a range of steel look systems.
+The Janisol range of fire-rated steel-look windows and doors from Schuco brings together two great brands and provides a range of steel-look systems.
 You’ll find windows, doors, facades and products suitable for interior or exterior use.